 This duality theme continues with Junghwa, Hyerin and Soljin’s parts of the video.
-Junghwa seems to be playing a cam girl of some sort with pixelated images dotted around her.
+Junghwa seems to be playing a cam girl of some sort, similar to what you’d see from the Babestation Babes, with pixelated images dotted around her.
 She appears to engaging in some explicit activities before being revealed to be a news anchor or something like it.
 The same goes for Solji and Hyerin who are in generic rooms with pixelated images which are revealed to be cartoon images of animals.
 It also features some clips of EXID’s pelvis movements pixelated.
 They know they are likely to be censored so went one step ahead and did it themselves, exposing the ridiculousness of TV censors.
 The pixelation, in a way, makes the situation even worse since it comes across as more explicit than it really is.
 It wouldn’t seem any way explicit if it was never censored.

 EXID took a slight risk reusing nearly the identical formula as last time.
 Unfortunately, Ah Yeah could be mistaken as a mere rehash of Up and Down.